zhutoutoutousan/A-study-note-as-a-beginner/software-industry/software-engineering/web-development/Front-end/DX-front-end/Framework/React/react-utility.md

 ## Warning: Each child in a list should have a unique "key" prop.
 - [Stack Overflow - Understanding unique keys for array children in React.js](https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js)

+## Warning: Failed prop type: You provided a `value` prop to a form field without an `onChange` handler.
+This will render a read-only field.
+If the field should be mutable use `defaultValue`.
+Otherwise, set either `onChange` or `readOnly`.